daattali/beautiful-jekyll/ThePlace.md

 title: Manu Biosphere Reserve
 subtitle: One of the most biodiverse places in the world!
 ---
 Manu Biosphere reserve is located in southeastern Peru, in the departments of Madre de Dios and Cusco.
-This Biosphere reserve includes Manu National Park, one of the larger protected areas in South America.
+This reserve includes Manu National Park, one of the larger protected areas in South America.
 This National Park protects over 2 million hectares of tropical forest including a variety of habitats from Lowland tropical rain forest at 150 m above sea level to the Andean Puna Grasslands at 4200m.
 This topographical complexity has resulted in an exceptional array of habitats and high levels of diversity.
 _**Manu National Park is considered as one of the world’s biodiversity hotspots**_! and indeed one of the most beautiful places in the planet.

 ## What to expect at Manu National Park
-Check out this [raw footage](http://www.amazonconservation.org/ourwork/research_wayqecha.html) taken for one of the research volunteers of Manu project.
+Check out this [raw footage](https://www.youtube.com/watch?feature=player_embedded&v=VuedaG61Vik) taken for one of the research volunteers of Manu project.

 ![alt text](manu.jpg)